Redeem Now Ends in:

 To play an F power chord, find the root note F on the A string (8th fret).

-• Place your index finger on the 8th fret of the A string (F).
+• Place your index finger on the 8th fret of the A string and your ring finger across the 10th frets of the D and G strings.

 A String - G Power Chord